aanchal-fatwani/js-best-practices/README.md

     Global variables and functions can be overwritten by other scripts.

-    Use local variables instead, and learn how to use closures.
+    Use local variables or closures instead.

       **[⬆ Back to Top](#table-of-contents)**